What Can You Drink During Intermittent Fasting?

 Can you drink milk while fasting?

 Milk, even skim milk, should be avoided during your fasting period.
 All varieties of cow’s milk contain lactose, which is a naturally occurring sugar.
 Abstaining from carbohydrates, fat, and protein is important to avoid triggering a metabolic response in your body.

 Milk alternatives, like almond milk, oat milk, and soy milk are free of lactose but not of carbohydrates.
 If you absolutely need something for your coffee or tea, try adding a small splash of unsweetened almond milk.
 It has the lowest calorie count of about 30 calories per 8 fl oz .
 Those following stricter eating plans should not drink milk during fasting periods.

 Does drinking apple cider vinegar break a fast?

 One reason that many people drink a daily dose of apple cider vinegar is because research suggests that it may help improve blood sugar levels after a carbohydrate-rich meal .
 If you have gotten used to drinking your morning shot of apple cider vinegar, then good news!
 Apple cider vinegar is calorie-free and carbohydrate-free, so it goes well with fasting.

 What about alcohol while intermittent fasting?

 Alcoholic beverages, including wine, spirits, and beer contain calories and should be avoided during the fasting period.
 Consume alcoholic beverages in moderation to help avoid dehydration and other negative effects – even if it’s during your eating hours.
 Alcoholic beverages provide little to no nutritional benefit, so it’s better to focus on nutrient-dense food and beverages.
-When it comes to your fasting schedule and alcohol, use your eating window to make sure your body gets adequate amounts of key nutrients instead.
+When it comes to alcohol, use your eating window to make sure your body gets adequate amounts of key nutrients instead.